pipebots/sprintBotBLEControl/Documentation.md

 13. (not currently in use: Manual control)

 ### readJoystick();
-This reads the BLE characteristic that relaes
+This reads the BLE characteristic that relaes to the X & Y coordianates of the joystick in the app, maps the values the the correct range for joyDiffDrive() and modifies with the speed limit.

-void joyDiffDrive(int nJoyX, int nJoyY);
+### joyDiffDrive(int nJoyX, int nJoyY);
+This

 void driveMotor(int pwmPin, int dirPin, int spd);